OpenHubble/agent/README.md

 Lightweight **monitoring agent** written in **Python** with **Flask**, designed to collect system metrics and expose an API for data retrieval and visualization.
 Includes installation, configuration, update, and uninstallation guides.

+Got it!
+Here's a revised version of the paragraph that starts with "Before everything" and includes the installation context:

+## Built-in Command-Line Tool

+Before everything else, you should know that this agent includes a built-in command-line tool, `openhubble-agent`, which allows you to manage the agent and interact with its services directly from the terminal.
+This tool enables you to start, stop, restart, and check the status of the agent, view logs, and perform other management tasks.

+For detailed instructions on how to install and use the command-line tool, please refer to the [CLI documentation](https://github.com/OpenHubble/agent/blob/main/docs/cli.md).

 ## Installing the Agent

 To install the **OpenHubble Agent**, follow these steps: